wheeler-dev/whiskey_release_radar/README.md

 - let the user define keywords and price range to filter the arrivals title and price attributes that are sent to them
 - improve release e-mail layout
-- upload scraped json data to a google sheet or database
+- upload scraped json data to a google sheet or database, gather price data
 - set up an express server and expose an api to subscribe to the bot
 - build a frontend/website to consume api
 - set up a twitter account for the bot to tweet new arrivals